Helping You Do What You Do Best

 When you call Keystone, you will always be greeted by a live, knowledgeable customer service professional.
 Whether you have a question about our products, need assistance placing an order, or need to discuss an existing order, our staff is here to ensure that you and your customers are completely satisfied.

-Keystone Wood Specialties president Sam Stoltzfus got into woodworking as a young boy.
+Keystone Wood Specialties founder Sam Stoltzfus got into woodworking as a young boy.
 Having grown up the son of an Amish farmer and carpenter, he liked tinkering with wood and mimicking toys that his great-uncle Levi made.
 In 1972, at the age of 21, he founded his then one-man shop in Ronks, PA.

 From the beginning, Keystone Wood Specialties has been committed to making the highest-quality products.
 In 1977, Sam purchased machinery to begin making his own doors.
 Shortly thereafter, he began making doors for a few local cabinetmakers.
 From there, he saw an opportunity to grow into manufacturing cabinet components and stopped making cabinets altogether.